 The images below show 5%, 10%, 20%, and 30% triticale rate and combining the 30% triticale rate

-We are doing more and more trials on the farm.
-The most interesting of these is part of the Innovative farmers and ORC living mulch trial - where we are growing a permanent understory (a living mulch of white clover) and direct drilling cereals into it.
+We are doing more and more trials on the farm, the most interesting of these being the ORC living mulch trial – where we are growing a permanent understory (a living mulch of white clover) and direct drilling cereals into it.

 We are exploring more and more ways to improve our soils; using living mulches is particularly aimed at reducing our cultivations, decreasing our heavy cultivations, and ploughing for the benefit of the soil and to also help interrupt weed life cycles.
 We don’t know whether it’s going to work yet (although it looks quite promising at the moment) and we don’t yet know how much we can extend into the wider farm, it’s still at trial level.
 However, in farming you only get one chance every year so we have taken the plunge and have now undersown a whole field for next year with living mulch.
 We hope to increase it and further explore over the next few years.
 We bought a Simtech direct drill to allow us to experiment further with direct drilling of crops.